collapsed-stacks/startups/questions/11531/how-much-to-sell-my-domain-for-someone-asked-to-buy-it.md

 - posted by: [Daniel Anderson](https://stackexchange.com/users/8398759/daniel-anderson) on 2016-11-14
 - score: 4

-<p>Rather than setting a price for it and potentially robbing yourself, why not let whoever wants to buy it make an offer to you instead?
+Rather than setting a price for it and potentially robbing yourself, why not let whoever wants to buy it make an offer to you instead?
 If the money sounds right and you're willing to let it go then sell it.
-If not, keep it.</p>
+If not, keep it.

 ## Answer 11534